obah2008/Active-directory-project/README.md

 - Operating system: Windows Server 2022

 #### 2. Agent
-The agent will also be run on windows Server 2022.
-We'll be using the B1ms as it the machines workload will be minimal
+The agent VM will also run Windows Server 2022.
+However, we’ll use a B1ms instance since the workload on this machine will be minimal.

 Specs:
 - CPU: 1vCPU